Romero027/Romero027.github.io/eecs598_summaries/TFF_FilterForward.md

 * On-device data is more relevant than server-side proxy data
 * On-device data is privacy sensitive or large
 * Labels can be inferred naturally from user interaction

+## Advantages

+* Highly efficient use of network bandwidth
+... * Less information is required to be transmitted to the cloud.
+* Privacy
+... * As described above, the raw data of users need not be sent to the cloud.
+With guaranteed privacy, more users will be willing to take part in collaborative model training and so, better inference models are built.